facelessuser/BracketHighlighter/docs/usage.md

 Swaps the quote style of surrounding quotes from double to single or vice versa.
 It also handles escaping and un-escaping of sub quotes.

 ### Tag Plugin
 Provides extra logic to target and highlight XML/HTML tags.
+To use BracketHighlighter's built-in HTML highlighting in your HTML-like template language of choice, add it to the list in `bh_tag.sublime_settings`.

 ### Tag Attribute Select Plugin
 Cycles through selecting tag attributes.